elo7/Nayau/README.md

 - If you ***want to contribute***, submit a pull request

 ## License
-Oahu is released under the MIT license.
+Nayau is released under the MIT license.
 See LICENSE for details.